Nico Hoerner Player Props: Cubs vs. Marlins

-Nico Hoerner -- with a slugging percentage of .553 in his past 10 games, including five extra-base hits -- will be in action for the Chicago Cubs against the Miami Marlins, with Jesus Luzardo on the mound, on April 28 at 6:40 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .543 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter Edward Cabrera and the Miami Marlins at LoanDepot park, Saturday at 4:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Padres.
+He had a one-hit showing in his previous game (1-for-4) against the Marlins.

 Nico Hoerner Game Info & Props vs. the Marlins